-Removing ice from the driveway, steps, and the walkways and having a product that will help get your car going in slippery conditions are winter essentials.
+Removing ice from the driveway, steps, and walkways and having a product that will help get your car going in slippery conditions are winter essentials.

 However, some of the best-known ice melt products are not safe to use.
 The “cure” is almost worse than the problem.
-For example, most traditional ice melt uses some form of rock salt in the mix – magnesium chloride, calcium chloride or potassium chloride.
+For example, most traditional ice melt uses some form of rock salt in the mix – magnesium chloride, calcium chloride, or potassium chloride.
 What do these chloride products have in common?
-They cause some or all the following in people and pets:
+They cause some or all the following problems in people and pets:

 - Skin irritation and blistering

-- Eye, nose, mouth, throat and lung burning from contact or inhaling rock salt dust
+- Eye, nose, mouth, throat, and lung burning from contact or inhaling rock salt dust

-- Nausea, vomiting and diarrhea if ingested
+- Nausea, vomiting, and diarrhea if ingested

-- Metal fume fever when inhaled that produces fever, chills, muscle and chest pain and increased white blood cell counts
+- Metal fume fever when inhaled that produces fever, chills, muscle and chest pain, and increased white blood cell counts

 Common Ice Melt Alternatives